mossmatters/HybPiper/README.md

 ###`cleanup.py`

-HybSeqPipeline generates a lot of output files.
+HybPiper generates a lot of output files.
 Most of these can be discarded after the run.
-This script handles deleting unnecessary files, and can reduce the size of the directory created by HybSeqPipeline by 75%.
+This script handles deleting unnecessary files, and can reduce the size of the directory created by HybPiper by 75%.

 ####Example Command Line